amiechen/twitch-batch-loader/README.md

 ### Usage:

-1) Install several python packages
+1) Install python packages
 ```
-pip install request progressbar2
+pip install requests
 ```

 2) Delete the example clips in `clips.txt` and the ones your want.
-Make sure it has no trailing spaces nor comma (I'm too lazy to strip it out).
+Put each URL on it's own line.
+No commas or anything like that.

 3) Then run the batchloader script with your new Client Id
 ```